jupyter/governance/linux-proposal.md

 # Project Jupyter's Needs

-Project Jupyter requires **sustainable funding that is centrally managed for some key \"backbone needs\'\' of the project.** There are activities and programs that are critical to the mission of Jupyter that are currently either underfunded or unfunded.
-Examples include JupyterCon, other Jupyter community and outreach events, Binder, NbViewer, jupyter.org, an Executive Director, other project-wide staff (release engineering, developer advocate, documentation writer, program manager, testing infrastructure, etc.) and more.
-We believe that if a few such
-\"backbone\" roles and activities are sustainably funded, it will become easier for individual subprojects and teams in the community to pursue strategic objectives, propose new developments, and seek targeted resources that rely on this stable foundation for coordination, planning, and project-wide interactions. **The EC has a goal to raise
+Project Jupyter requires **sustainable funding that is centrally managed for some key "backbone needs" of the project.** There are activities and programs that are critical to the mission of Jupyter that are currently either underfunded or unfunded.
+Examples include JupyterCon, other Jupyter community and outreach events, Binder, NbViewer, jupyter.org, an Executive Director, other project-wide staff (release engineering, developer advocate, documentation writer, program manager, testing infrastructure, etc.), and more.
+We believe that if a few such "backbone" roles and activities are sustainably funded, it will become easier for individual subprojects and teams in the community to pursue strategic objectives, propose new developments, and seek targeted resources that rely on this stable foundation for coordination, planning, and project-wide interactions. **The EC has a goal to raise
-\$1-2 million/year in a sustainable manner**.
+$1-2 million/year in a sustainable manner**.

 *The EC believes that this funding can come from a combination of non-profit (private foundations, government grants) and for-profit